-One more way to improve website performance is with hosting.
+Another way to improve website performance is with hosting.

 Shared hosting is the cheapest way to keep your website online as you share space on the server with other customers.
 And it’s fine if you don’t expect your website to have tens of thousands of users.
-But the more it grows, the more server resources it will need.
+But the more it grows, the more server resources it will require.

 Furthermore, by using shared hosting, you can expect one of your “neighbors” to take up too many resources, affecting your website’s performance.

-As your WordPress website grows and you see it getting slower, you should try moving on a dedicated server.
+As your WordPress website grows and you see it getting slower, you should try moving on to a dedicated server.
 With a dedicated server, you can host your website on a server without sharing space with anyone else.